bert0bert/agricultural-automation/README.md

 bash tputvary.sh mobb '''

 What these commands do will emmulate a specific network scenario in mmWireless link. sl being static link, sb = short blockage, ls = long blockage, and mobb = mobility.
 When we run one of these we'll quickly go to juliet and run one of four commands:
+'''
-''' curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout
+- curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout sl-results.txt
-> sl-results.txt
-> curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout
+- curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout sb-results.txt
-> sb-results.txt
-> curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout
+- curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout lb-results.txt
-> lb-results.txt
-> curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout
+- curl -so /dev/null -w "%[time_total}\n" http://10.10.1.100/positives_negatives/post.1png?[1-2000000000] &> /dev/stdout mobb-results.txt '''
-> mobb-results.txt '''

 These commands will Send an image (specifically post1.png) back and forth from Romeo to Juliet and time the amount it takes each time.
 You will run each one with the corresponding mmWave scenario. sl will go with sl, sb with sb, etc. After running the command on Juliet let it run for 110 seconds.
-Once you finish running the command
+Once you finish running the command the txt files will download to your Jupyter environment.
+From there you can then download the files to your computer by left clicking on the txt file in your Jupyter notebook and downloading it.

 ## Notes